 3.5 Woodworking

 Wood sculpture uses a large number of different types of hard and soft woods, including many exotic tropical woods.
 Many of these woods are hazardous themselves.
-Sometimes woods are treated with hazardous preservatives or pesticides.
-Hardwoods especially are connected with a number of inhalation hazards.
+Woods (especially hardwoods) are sometimes treated with hazardous preservatives or pesticides which are inhalation hazards.

 Hazards: